 Most people know the names of a few fresh herbs that are most commonly used in recipes.
-Basil and rosemary have quite a distinctive look so it’s easy to remember what they are.
+Basil, thyme and rosemary have quite a distinctive look so it’s easy to remember what they are.

-However, many other herbs have a very similar leaf structure, especially if the plant is not too developed.
-This can make it hard to identify the plant you have in front of you.
+Many herbs have a very similar leaf structure, especially if the plant is not too developed.

-Another herb that has a look alike cousin is oregano.
-Look at the marjoram leaves in the picture above.
+Another herb that has a look-alike cousin is oregano.
+Look at the leaves of the two herbs in the image below.
 Can you see how easily it would be to get confused between the two?

-Let’s make it easier for you with some photos of herbs with their names.
+Let’s make it easier for you by compiling a list of herbs plants with pictures and their names.
 I’ve also added links to pages with growing tips if you decide you would like to grow them at home.

 Herb gardening information